|

 -

-name | The name of the element in the database to remove. |
+name | The name of the element in the database to mark for removal. |

 - Returns